7 AMAZING Hikes at Machu Picchu

 What to Expect on the Inti Punku Hike

-From Machu Picchu, the hike to the Sun Gate takes about three to four hours round trip.
+From Machu Picchu, the hike to the Sun Gate takes about 1.5 to 2 hours round trip.
 For those who might find the Machu Picchu Mountain or Huayna Picchu treks too steep or difficult this might be a good alternative option.
 The stone path to the Sun Gate slopes gently for a mile or two with only a few steep sections and steps, and the return is on the same track.

 How to Book This Hike